Chile

 Fishing Program

 The core of the Rumbo Patagon fishing program will be targeting the fertile lowland waters and valleys surrounding Puerto Natales and Torres del Paine National Park.
-Cesar estimates that his access to the 12 local estancias will provide over 150 miles of essentially private river, stream, and spring creek water as well as countless lakes that hold the region’s largest browns.
-Many of these lakes have never had a boat launched into them, but that will soon change!
-Most of the fishing will focus on walk and wade access to moving water as well as shorelines and guests will be able to do most of their fishing with large terrestrial-type dry flies.
-In the event of strong winds or inclement weather leeches and buggers will also come into play.
-In addition, there is a vast amount of productive public water as well as the possibility to seasonally target silver salmon, king salmon, and sea-run brown trout in the lower reaches of rivers that dump directly into local fjords.
-In many cases guests might be able to combine several of these venues tother in a single day.
+They estimate that their access to the 12 local estancias provides over 150 miles of essentially private river, stream, and spring creek water as well as countless lakes that hold the region’s largest browns.
+Many of these lakes have never had a boat launched into them!
+Most of the fishing focuses on walk and wade access to moving water as well as shorelines, and guests will be able to do most of their fishing with large terrestrial-type dry flies.
+In the event of strong winds or inclement weather, leeches and buggers will also come into play.
+In many cases guests might be able to combine several venues together in a single day.

-This is a truck-based program where each day will be road trip one or more fishing locations.
+This is a truck-based program where each day guests will take a road trip to one or more fishing locations.
 Since there is so much territory, there will be a fair amount of windshield time.
-Typical drive times will be 30-to 90-mimutes but the furthest locations can take up to two hours to reach.
+Typical drive times will be 30 to 90 minutes but the furthest locations can take up to two hours to reach.
 Since the weather is highly variable, guests will depart each day prepared for whatever the wild reaches of southern Patagonia might serve up.

 Accommodations

-Guest will stay in very comfortable accommodations located 15 minutes north of Puerto Natales in the small village of Puerto Bories.
-The classic estancia style home has been fully renovated and overlooks the Señoret channel on ones and has great views of Balmaceda peak and the Serrano Glacier on the other side.
-It has four bedrooms all with attached bathrooms and accommodates six guests per week.
+Guests stay in very comfortable accommodations located 15 minutes north of Puerto Natales in the small village of Puerto Bories.
+The classic estancia-style home has been fully renovated and overlooks the Señoret Channel on one side and has great views of Balmaceda peak and the Serrano Glacier on the other side.
+It has four bedrooms all with attached bathrooms and accommodates up to six guests per week.

-Breakfast will include eggs to order as well as other options, lunches will be packed and served streamside, and dinners will be thoughtfully prepared, feature local meats, fish and poultry and be paired with excellent Chilean wines.
+Breakfast will include eggs to order as well as other options, lunches will be packed and served streamside, and dinners will be thoughtfully prepared, featuring local meats, fish, and poultry and paired with excellent Chilean wines.

 Additional Experiences

-This a great venue for travel companions that want to experience the wonders of Torres del Paine National Park, a UNESCO Biosphere Reserve.
-Some of these excursions are so spectacular that even the most serious anglers should consider taking at least one day off from fishing to see one of the most spectacular mountain landscapes on the planet.
+This is a great venue for travel companions that want to experience the wonders of Torres del Paine National Park.
+Some of these excursions are so spectacular that even the most serious anglers should consider talking at least one day off from fishing to see one of the most spectacular mountain landscapes on the planet.
+Activities can be as rigorous or as mild as one wants.
+The less physical venues will include driving tours of the park with short walks to special vistas, a lake catamaran tour, as well as birding, photo touring, and cultural tours.
+For hikers, there are endless options including an iconic hike to the base of the towers.
+Horseback riding and special early morning tours in which guests try and see pumas are also available.

 Itinerary